maimonoded/investing_com_extension/PRIVACY_POLICY.md

 For questions about this privacy policy, please open an issue on the project's GitHub repository.

+## Disclaimer

+This extension was created for personal use and is provided "AS IS" without warranty of any kind.
+This extension is not affiliated with, endorsed by, or associated with investing.com in any way.

 ## Changes

 Any changes to this privacy policy will be reflected in this document with an updated date.